top of page

 Bodymind awareness

-In yoga class you often hear teachers talk about developing ‘body awareness’ and I am certainly culpable of that.
-Part of developing a personal practice means becoming aware of our bodies in a way that daily life in modern societies never will allow.
+In yoga class you will have heard teachers talk about the importance of developing ‘body awareness’.
+Part of developing a personal practice means becoming aware of our bodies in a way that daily life in modern societies never allows.
 Think for a moment about what body position you tend to spend most of your day in.
-I fear most of you will say seating, front body collapsed.
-And yet seating in itself isn’t the problem.
-See my review of Daniel Liebermann’s great book "The Story of the Human Body" for more on this.
+I fear most of you will say sitting, front body collapsed.
+And yet sitting in itself isn’t the problem.
+(See my review of Daniel Liebermann’s great book "The Story of the Human Body" for more on this.)
 It’s the lack of variety of movements during the day that causes serious problems in the long term.
 So we roll out our mat and check in with ourselves and take another step towards that awareness.
 Some people argue that the Ashtanga Vinyasa system lacks variety because one is repeating the same series of postures every day.
 Except that one is not.
 It all depends on how one practises this system.
-To stick to the music analogy, in the same way as your rehearsal of the same piece of music will be different each time (or it wouldn’t be a rehearsal), so will your practice of Ashtanga Vinyasa.
+To stick to the music analogy, just as each rehearsal of the same piece of music will be different every time, so too will your practice of Ashtanga vary.
 Yes, even if you were to practise all the same postures every day, your body would give you different feedback each time: when you’re tired, when you have aches, when you’re recovering, when you are energised, when you feel light, when you feel heavy, when you’re dealing with some emotional breakdown, and the list goes on.
-For me the self-practice that Ashtanga requires is one of experimentation where I can work on the same posture in different ways, sometimes with repetitions, sometimes with props, sometimes with a different set-up, others following a led class and the vinyasa count with no interruption.The sequence works for me like a thread around which I weave my own unique practice, while gaining resilience, adaptation, curiosity, and insight.
+For me the self-practice that Ashtanga requires is one of experimentation where I can work on the same posture in different ways if needed, sometimes with repetitions, sometimes with props, sometimes with a different set-up, others following the vinyasa count throughout.The sequence works for me like a thread around which I weave my own unique practice, while gaining resilience, adaptation, curiosity, and insight.
 The thread is that minimal piece.
 I often begin my asana practice with somatic movements from a supine position on the floor.
 Practising in the morning means this feels like an organic and progressive awakening.
 I don’t do it “to warm up”.
 It just feels right and natural in my body.
-Sometimes this lasts 5 minutes, others it goes on for 15 or more minutes.
-Then I arrive in Samasthiti and, depending on how the body responds, I move into Sun Salutations and the rest happens almost spontaneously.
+Sometimes this lasts 5 minutes, others it might need to continue for longer than that.
+Then I arrive in Samasthiti.

-The killer: Uth pluthi (pictured)
+The killer: Uth pluthi (pictured, right leg on top)

 Take the case of Uth pluthi.
 It is said this isn’t an asana.
 It appears at the very end of the finishing sequence.
 The first time I ever attended a led Ashtanga Vinyasa class and saw this, my immediate reaction was something along the lines of: “No way, this is overkill!”
 I really thought it was unnecessary to demand this final leap of energy at a point in the practice where I just wanted to lie down and rest in Savasana for as long as I could.
 Over the years I have learnt to really appreciate the value of Uth pluthi.
 And not because it now comes easy.
 It is difficult to describe in words what value I get from it.
 But I think of it as a seal, tying it all in, allowing me to energetically absorb and integrate the practice I have just gone through.
 At the same time, there are things in the sequence which I feel are not quite in the right place, or shouldn’t be there at all, at least not in their standard format.
 And this is where the knowledge of the cultural underpinnings of the system comes in handy to help you see that it’s not set in stone, in the same way that nothing in life is.
-What remains valuable is its framework (made of standing postures, the actual series and its focus, the finishing part), around the central role of the breath, the drishti, and the energetic work (the bandhas).
+What remains valuable is its framework (made of standing postures, the actual series and its focus, the finishing part), around the central role of the breath, the drishti, and the energetic work.
 I’m hoping to write more on the energetic side another time.

 But for now let’s not forget the fun aspect of this practice.
 David Swenson is known to often say “Have fun practising!”
 And that’s so important.
 I do have a lot of fun with this practice, even when it’s hard, even when it doesn’t look like I’m having fun.
 It doesn't fix my problems but it gives me a kind of peace and I am grateful to all the teachers and the practitioners near and far, both in time and in space, who have made it possible for this framework to reach me, and for me to share it with the practitioners in my classes.